Hedge

 • If you have just one tape device, tape0 is your device name so just hit [Enter] four times.

 If you have multiple LTOs connected, the easiest way to make sure you're updating the correct LTO device is to power off the other units.
-Alternatively, you can look up your device's SCSI ID in System Information > SAS.
+Alternatively, Mac users can look up device SCSI ID's in System Information > SAS.
 In this example screenshot, the device ID is 0:

 • 71, then [Enter].